slightlynybbled/mats/readme.md

 Checkout the [documentation](https://mats.readthedocs.io/en/latest/index.html) for more details!

-There is a ready-to-run GUI using tkinter over at the [TkMATS](https://github.com/slightlynybbled/tkmats).
+There is a ready-to-run GUI using tkinter over at the [TkMATS](https://github.com/slightlynybbled/tkmats), which includes a start button.
 This is very useful to get a manufacturing test up quickly and easily.
 Enjoy!

 ## Contribution Guidelines